patrykwozinski/patrykwozinski.github.io/_posts/2020-09-21-resources-to-learn-elixir-for-php-devs.md

 One of my favorite things in this language is pattern matching.
 This language construction enables us to write clean, simple code without tons of if-statements.
 Of course, pattern matching has tons of other advantages.
 Check it out!
 - [Pattern Matching in Elixir](https://dev.to/flatironschool/pattern-matching-in-elixir-33m1)
 - [Elixir Pattern Matching - WomanOnRails](https://womanonrails.com/elixir-pattern-matching)

+## Hey you!
+Share us your resources :)
+If you're reading this and do you think I omitted any important learning materials - send them in a comment to this post.
+I think it will be useful for many of us.